 - No matter which UK nation you’re flying to or from: If you’re flying to Italy, everyone aged 6 and over must wear an FFP2 mask throughout your flight – this is mandatory.
 If you’re medically exempt, you must carry evidence of this.
 Just so you know, Sunflower Lanyards are not accepted as evidence.

 Covid-19 Travel Guide: https://flywith.virginatlantic.com/gb/en/news/coronavirus.html

-Children under 6 do not need to wear a mask.
+Rules for children: Children 11 and under do not need to wear a mask.

 General mask wearing advice for the flight.

 - Face masks should be replaced after being worn for 4 hours, if not advised otherwise by the face mask manufacturer, or when they become wet or soiled.

 - Make sure you have enough face masks for all the family for the entire duration of their journey and allow for delays.